silviot/edx-platform-wiki/Split:-the-versioning,-structure-saving-DAO.md

 All changes will occur as if happening in one transaction.
 Even if the changes to `destination_branch` result in numerous versions, the head won't update until the system commits all changes.
 Thus, the LMS users' experience should maintain consistency.

-In addition to all explicitly listed nodes, publish will ensure each ancestor exists in destination.
-It will not update any fields of the ancestors which already existed.
-However, those which did not exist will get their field values from source.
+In addition to all explicitly listed nodes, publish will ensure each subtree root's parent exists in destination.
+It will raise exceptions if any parents are missing.

+Any exceptions will cause publish to fail rather than to be partial.